PaoloValcarcel/paolovalcarcel.github.io/_photography/Moran.md

 ## A study case in Bogotá

-In order to make an example of this test, I simulated a database of socioeconomic status and the amount of homicides in Bogotá focusing in Teusaquillo town.
-For more information regarding the commands used, please feel free to email me on <a href="mailto:p.valcarcel@uniandes.edu.co">p.valcarcel@uniandes.edu.co</a>.
+In order to make an example of this test, I simulated a database of socioeconomic status and violent acts in Bogotá focusing in Teusaquillo.
+The graph shows places with different socioeconomic levels in which acts of violence occur on different scales.
+For example, red areas have a high socioeconomic level but suffer from a high level of violence.

 <div style="text-align:center">
     <img src="/assets/Maps/Mbi_Bogota.png" alt="Moran" width="80%" style="margin-bottom: 5px;">